 One of those hazy nights is captured perfectly in the video for Let's Do This Thing.
 The video caught fire, landing the Crime Scene on television, radio and stages across the U.S. The Fox 31 Everday Show featured the video for their Viral Video spot where hosts Chris Parente and Kathie J commented, "I love this!
 I could not believe their sound.
 I thought, 'They have to be [from] L.A.'
 They are going places!"
 While on tour in Nashville, the band was invited to the 515 Studio for a televised interview on Nashville Entertainment Weekly where they talked about their "incredible" video and how their unique sound sets them apart from other artists and bands in the "Americana" genre.
 As Longmont Magazine points out, "It’s rockabilly with a Patti Smith attitude.
 They’re good.
 Really good.
 The music market really is ripe for some rock and roll, so they well may be on their way to bigger venues and locations."

-Bigger venues and locations are exactly where Kerry Pastine and the Crime Scene plan on heading for the rest of 2017.
-Past shows have included many major festival appearances and shows with Brian Setzer, The Steve Miller Band, The Record Company, Shakey Graves, Cracker, The Fabulous Thunderbirds, Big Bad Voodoo Daddy, the legendary Dick Dale and many more.
-The Crime Scene has an impressive Summer 2017 schedule lined up and will be touring in support of their upcoming EP.
+Bigger venues and locations are exactly where Kerry Pastine and the Crime Scene plan on heading in 2018.
+Past shows have included many major festival appearances and shows with Brian Setzer, The Steve Miller Band, The Record Company, Shakey Graves, Cracker, The Fabulous Thunderbirds, Big Bad Voodoo Daddy, James Hunter, Dale Watson, the legendary Dick Dale and many more.
+The Crime Scene has an impressive Summer 2017 schedule lined up and will be touring in support of their latest EP.
 The band thrives on hard work, writing songs and bringing those songs to as many people as possible.
 It's time for the rest of the world to DO this thing with Kerry Pastine and the Crime Scene!